 Work in television include guest starring roles on: Mike and Molly (CBS), Southland (TNT), Private Practice (ABC), Major Crimes (TNT), and Hart of Dixie (CW).
 Diarra Disaster Date (MTV).
 Diarra's work in film include: Hollywood Je T'aime, Stand Down Soldier, and Lila and Eve opposite Viola Davis and Jennifer Lopez.
 Diarra's most recently starred in Salton Sea, a crime thriller, written and directed by Veena Sud creator of AMC's The Killing for which she won "Best Actress" at the Nordic International Film Festival.

 Diarra was selected as one of the eleven honorees of the Writers Guild of America-West's (WGA) Writers Access Program (WAP) for her drama pilot, The Dirty Dozen.
 The WAP's competitive based program used to identify excellent diverse writers within the guild.
 Diarra has worked as a staff writer for NBC’s Mysteries of Laura, starring Debra Messing, co-writing three episodes in season one.
 She served as Script Supervisor on Season 2 of the Showtime Series; I'm Dying Up Here, executive produced by Jim Carrey.
-She is currently writing on the Jordan Peele produced Tracy Morgan show, (TBS), entitled, The Last O.G.
+She is currently writing and performing as "Lisa" on the Jordan Peele produced Tracy Morgan show, (TBS), entitled, The Last O.G.
 Most recently, she created, wrote, and starred the first comedy pilot, by an African American, The Climb, for Amazon Studios, and the Mark Gordon Co., in November of 2017.

 Diarra lives in LA with her husband writer/director Miles Orion Feldsott.